WillLangas/BigDataFinalProject/README.md

 **Big Data Final project at DIS Copenhagen Spring 2022** Will Langas, Jaymin West, Maya Valliath

-Evaluating the collective intelligence of r/wallstreetbets through sentiment analysis, and evaluating the subreddits ability to augment LSTMs to help better predict stock prices.
+Evaluating the collective intelligence of r/wallstreetbets through sentiment analysis, and testing the subreddits ability to augment LSTMs to help better predict stock prices.